 Pest can also be known as PESTLE which includes other factors such as:

-- Legal – Legislation which have been proposed and may come into effect and any passed legislation’s.
+- Legal – Legislation which has been proposed and may come into effect and any passed legislations.

 - Environmental – Environmental issues either locally or globally and their social and political factors.

 Unlike SWOT this strategy is more directly aimed at the external macro environmental factors that might be affecting the position of your business, the reasons behind growth or decline in the market and also identify new directions for the business as a whole.
 Creately has some excellent PEST analysis templates for you to get started instantly.

 Related Reading: SWOT analysis vs GAP analysis

 Comparing SWOT Analysis Vs PEST Analysis